 Feeling pukey really isn’t fun.
 In fact, any digestive issue – diarrhoea, constipation, bloating (the list goes on) – are all pretty grim.
 That’s why it’s important to take steps to manage your symptoms, both for your physical and mental wellbeing.

-If you’re on HRT and struggling with menopause nausea, speak to your doctor as this may be a side-effect of the treatment.
+If you’re on HRT and struggling with nausea, speak to your doctor as this may be a side-effect of the treatment.

 CHEW YOUR FOOD

 We’re not trying to teach you to suck (or chew) eggs here – we’re just saying that sometimes we’re in that much of a rush, we can end up shoving food down our chops rather than actually eating properly.

 Chewing is the start of the digestive process, and the enzymes in your saliva start breaking grub down there and then.
 Miss it and you’re sending big chunks of whatever’s for lunch down for your stomach to do all the hard work.